3 Ways Retailers Create Dynamic Digital Omnichannel Customer Experiences

 Tip #2: Create a Digital Marketing Plan with Multiple Channels and Objectives

 Customers appreciate consistency from the brands with which they engage.
 After all, it’s this consistency—whether from product trust, customer service expectations or marketing efforts—that help keep customers loyal.
-Because of this, it’s important for retailers to factor in how they can incorporate consistency into their digital marketing efforts, as well.
+Because of this, it’s important for retailers to factor in how they can incorporate consistency into their digital marketing efforts, as well – with an omnichannel retail strategy.

 Bob Phibbs, an internationally recognized business strategist, customer service expert, author of three books and motivational business speaker, believes that when planning digital marketing, you should plan for three distinct ways to support your brand.
 Above all, avoid looking too “transactional,” or your brand could appear insincere—which is a terrible reputation to have to try to live down.